Saint-Onésime-d'Ixworth

-Saint-Onésime-d'Ixworth is a neighbourhood of La Pocatière in the Canadian province of Quebec, located in the Kamouraska Regional County Municipality.
-It was a separate municipality from 1859 to 2025.
+Saint-Onésime-d'Ixworth is a former municipality in the Canadian province of Quebec, that was located in the Kamouraska Regional County Municipality.

 History

 Saint-Onésime-d'Ixworth was created in 1859 by separating from Sainte-Anne-de-la-Pocatière.
 In 2011 the status changed from a parish municipality to a regular municipality.
-In 2025 it was merged with La Pocatière.
+In 2025 it was merged with La Pocatière and Sainte-Anne-de-la-Pocatière.